zoffixznet/perl6-WWW-You-reDoingItWrong/README.md

 # NAME

-WWW::You-reDoingItWrong - Why say someone is doing it wrong when you can SHOW it?
+WWW::You'reDoingItWrong - Why say someone is doing it wrong when you can SHOW it?

 # SYNOPSIS